 Bulgarians are proud people.
 We’re proud that our country is the oldest one in Europe (that never changed its name), we’re proud of having the oldest city in Europe (Plovdiv), to have the oldest gold treasure in the world (7000 years old!), hell we are even proud that our army never lost a battle (even though we lost all wars we’ve taken part in).
 What we are most proud of though are the Bulgarian national heroes.

 Most of the Bulgarians today were born into the communist times and as early as the elementary school, we were taught of the grim centuries under the Ottoman rule and how the great warriors managed to free our enslaved country.
 There were no comic books, or superhero animations, no Batman or Spiderman, so the Bulgarian freedom fighters became the childhood heroes we all wanted to become.

 So back to Koprivshtitsa now.
 Why is it so important?
-Koprivshtitsa was home to some of the most famous freedom fighters in our history, and it’s also the place that started the April Uprising – an uprising so brutally suppressed by the Ottomans that triggered the chain of events ending with Bulgaria winning its freedom.
+Koprivshtitsa was home to some of the most famous freedom fighters in our history, and it’s also the place that started the April Uprising – an uprising so brutally suppressed that triggered the chain of events ending with Bulgaria winning its freedom.

 The legend has it; the Ottoman police tried to arrest one of the uprising leaders – Todor Kableshkov.
 He killed a policeman and also the local Ottoman governor.
 He used his blood instead of ink to send the famous bloody letter informing the other revolutionary committees that the uprising had begun.